-Note that the QMC Handler is only shown here as one possible implementation, and it need not be implemented as such.
+NOTE: The QMC Handler is only shown here as one possible implementation, and it need not be implemented as such.
 The corresponding QMC functionality could be built into the MTSI client or into other UE entities.
 In this version of the specification the detailed implementation of the above functionalities is left to the UE vendor.

 * * * * End of changes * * * *